pmnoxx/reshade-display-commander/README.md

 - Audio controls: Per-process volume, manual mute, mute in background, conditional background mute
 - NVIDIA Reflex: Simple on/off toggle with status
 - Live indicators: PCL AV latency (30-frame average), Reflex status, and flip state

+## Known Issues

+**⚠️ Load Order Requirement**: Display Commander must be loaded last by ReShade.
+This is why we've added the `zzz_` prefix to the filename - it ensures proper load order and prevents conflicts with other addons.

 ## Known Bugs
 - ...